While the financial markets are collapsing . . .

 From 12/31/74 to August 31, 2004 large, dividend paying stocks had total returns of 14.43%.
 Large growth stocks returned only 12.28%.

-Thanks to Enron, Tyco, Global Crossing and other corporate scandals, we now know that the "earnings" that companies report can be accounting manipulations.
+Thanks to Enron, Tyco, Global Crossing and other corporate scandals, we now know the "earnings" that companies report can be accounting manipulations.
 Just numbers that have been gimmicked to look good.
 But guess what -- dividend checks have to be backed by cold, hard cash in the company's bank account.

-None of the big name corporate criminals paid any dividends worth writing about (Tyco did make a one-time token dividend payment of 1 penny per share).
+None of the big name corporate criminals paid any dividends worth writing home about (Tyco did make a one-time token dividend payment of 1 penny per share).

 During the bear markets of 1901-1921, 1929-1954 and 1966-1981 the ONLY benefit from owning stocks was dividends.
 During those periods, there was NO overall stock market price appreciation!
 That's 61 years out of the entire 20th century.